lsingh4634426/OpenSSL-clone/doc/designs/fips_indicator.md

 - TEST_RAND is not approved.
 - SSKDF  The security  policy needs to be specific about what it supports i.e. hash, kmac 128/256, hmac-hash.
 There are also currently no limitations on the digest for hash and hmac
 - KBKDF  Security policy should list KMAC-128, KMAC-256 otherwise an indicator is required.
+- KMAC may need a lower bound check on the output size (SP800-185 Section 8.4.2)